The Flying Saucers Are Real: Synopsis

-It was printed in paperback by Gold Medal Books, in 1950, and sold for 25 cents.
-In December, 1949, prior to the publishing of the book, Keyhoe published an article by the same name in True magazine, with similar material.
+It was printed in paperback by Gold Medal Books, in 1950, and sold for $0.25.
+In December 1949, prior to the publishing of the book, Keyhoe published an article by the same name in True magazine, with similar material.
 The book was a huge success and popularized many ideas in ufology that are still widely believed today.
-According to Ruppelt, the article was "one of the most widely read and widely discussed magazine articles in history".
+According to Edward J. Ruppelt, the article was "one of the most widely read and widely discussed magazine articles in history".

 The Flying Saucers Are Real is short — only 175 pages.
 Keyhoe contended that the Air Force was investigating these cases, with a policy of concealing their existence from the public until 1949.
 He stated that this policy was then replaced by one of cautious, progressive revelation.

 Keyhoe further stated that Earth had been visited by extraterrestrials for two centuries, with the frequency of these visits increasing sharply after the first atomic weapon test in 1945.
 Citing anecdotal evidence, he intimated the Air Force may have attained and adapted some aspect of the alien technology, its method of propulsion and perhaps its source of power.
 He believed the Air Force or the United States federal government would eventually reveal these technologies to the public when the Soviet Union was no longer a threat.